 Trump says he is naming former Wisconsin Rep. Sean Duffy to be transportation secretary

-President-elect Donald Trump says he is naming former Wisconsin Rep. Sean Duffy as his nominee to be transportation secretary, as he continues to roll out picks for his Cabinet
+President-elect Donald Trump says former Wisconsin Rep. Sean Duffy is his choice to be transportation secretary as he continues to roll out picks for his Cabinet

-WEST PALM BEACH, Fla. -- President-elect Donald Trump said Monday he is naming former Wisconsin Rep. Sean Duffy as his nominee to be transportation secretary, as he continues to roll out picks for his Cabinet.
+WEST PALM BEACH, Fla. -- President-elect Donald Trump said Monday he is naming former Wisconsin Rep. Sean Duffy as his nominee for transportation secretary, as he continues to roll out picks for his Cabinet.

 Duffy is a former reality TV star who was one of Trump’s most visible defenders on cable news — a prime concern for the media-focused president-elect.
-Duffy served in the House for nearly nine years, was a member of the Financial Services Committee and was chairman of the subcommittee on insurance and housing.
-He left Congress in 2019, and is now co-host of a show on Fox Business, "The Bottom Line.”
+Duffy served in the House for nearly nine years, was a member of the Financial Services Committee and chairman of the subcommittee on insurance and housing.
+He left Congress in 2019, and is co-host of “The Bottom Line” on Fox Business.

-In his announcement Monday, Trump noted that Duffy is married to a Fox News host, calling him “the husband of a wonderful woman, Rachel Campos-Duffy, a STAR on Fox News.”
+In his announcement, Trump noted that Duffy is married to a Fox News host, calling him “the husband of a wonderful woman, Rachel Campos-Duffy, a STAR on Fox News.”

-Duffy is so far the second Fox-affiliated television host to be named to a Cabinet position in Trump's new White House.
-Trump last week announced he was choosing Fox News host Pete Hegseth to serve as his defense secretary.
+Duffy is so far the second Fox-affiliated television host that Trump has named to his Cabinet.
+Trump last week announced his choice of Fox News host Pete Hegseth to serve as his defense secretary.

 Trump said Duffy would use his experience and relationships built over the years in Congress “to maintain and rebuild our Nation’s Infrastructure, and fulfill our Mission of ushering in The Golden Age of Travel, focusing on Safety, Efficiency, and Innovation.
 Importantly, he will greatly elevate the Travel Experience for all Americans!”

-Duffy in 2022 ruled out a run for Wisconsin governor, despite pleas from Trump to make a bid, saying he needed time to care for the needs of his family of nine children, posting on social media that his youngest child had a heart condition.
+Duffy in 2022 ruled out a run for Wisconsin governor despite pleas from Trump to make a bid, saying he needed to care for his nine children, including his youngest child who had a heart condition.

-He is a former lumberjack athlete and frequent contributor to Fox News.
+He is a former lumberjack athlete and frequent Fox News contributor.
 He was featured on MTV’s “The Real World: Boston” in 1997.
-He met his future wife on the set of MTV’s “Road Rules: All Stars” in 1998.
+He met his wife on the set of MTV’s “Road Rules: All Stars” in 1998.

 A reality television background before politics is not unusual in Trump's world.
 The former president launched his political career after his hit reality show, “ The Apprentice,”